mojotech/torch/README.md

 ```

 Note: You'll need to install & import `Maybe` into your views `{:maybe, "~> 1.0.0"}` for
-the above `eex` to work.
+the above `heex` to work.

 ## Styling

 Torch generates two CSS themes you can use: `base.css` & `theme.css`.
 The base styles are basically bare bones, and the theme styles look like the screenshot
 above.
-Just change the stylesheet link in the `torch.html.eex` layout.
+Just change the stylesheet link in the `torch.html.heex` layout.

 If you want to use the theme, but override the colors, you'll need to include your
 own stylesheet with the specific overrides.